Do you really want to buy that crochet pattern but are unsure if it is worth the money? Use these steps to vet a paid crochet pattern before you buy!

 There shouldn’t be.

 Much like English has grammar, so does a crochet pattern.
-An experience designer will know how to write using proper “crochet grammar” that is easy to understand.
+An experienced designer will know how to write using proper “crochet grammar” that is easy to understand.

 Tip: Also avoid patterns that say “steps” or “walkthrough” instead of “pattern.”
 Those are often going to be more of a friendly chat on how the designer made something rather than a set of stitch-by-stitch instructions that are easy to follow.